 Workplace Plans — 401(k), 403(b), 457(b)

 Workplace retirement plans let you contribute large amounts, often offering employer matches and pre-tax or Roth flexibility.
-In some cases, 457(b) plans allow penalty-free distributions after separation, which can benefit those retiring early.
+Some 457(b) plans allow penalty-free access after separation, useful for early retirees.

 Advisor role: makes sure you don’t miss the match, analyzes plan choices and costs, and manages rollovers when switching employers.